Shapthana/Initial-release-multilingual-RAG-QA-syste/README.md

 Qwen3-4B
 ```

-Generation experiments can be run using:
+Generation evaluation can be run with:

 ```powershell
 python scripts\evaluate_generation.py
 ```

-Generation evaluation is intentionally treated as exploratory because the current experiment uses a smaller subset than the primary retrieval benchmark.
+The generation experiment is exploratory and should not be interpreted as a full 60-question generation benchmark.

+---

 ## Research Limitations

-The current evaluation has several limitations:
+The current study has several limitations:

 1. The benchmark contains 60 questions and is relatively small.
 2. The document corpus is synthetic and controlled rather than a large real-world collection.
-3. Sinhala and Tamil retrieval require further investigation on larger and more diverse datasets.
+3. Sinhala and Tamil retrieval require further investigation using larger and more diverse datasets.
-4. Generation evaluation is preliminary and was performed on a smaller exploratory subset.
+4. Generation evaluation is preliminary and uses a smaller exploratory subset.
 5. Cross-encoder reranking did not consistently improve the tested configuration.
-6. The current benchmark does not establish generalisation to large-scale real-world document collections.
+6. The current benchmark does not establish generalisation to large-scale real-world multilingual collections.

-These limitations are important because the reported results should be interpreted as evidence from a controlled research experiment rather than as a universal ranking of retrieval methods.
+The reported results should therefore be interpreted as findings from a **controlled research experiment**, not as a universal ranking of retrieval methods.

+---

 ## Future Work